 (Credit: Rik Lander and the I am Echoborg team)

 Professor Alex Gillespie and I coined the term “echoborg” in 2014 while designing experiments wherein a person held an unscripted conversation with someone, in-person and face-to-face, who was simply repeating words they covertly received from an artificial conversational agent (e.g., a chat bot program).

 Why would we explore such a scenario?
-The answer is that we wanted understand how people perceive computer-generated “thought” under conditions wherein they fully believe themselves to be interacting with the words of a fellow human being.
-The echoborg creates and maintains the illusion that the person with whom one is interacting is an individual self-authoring spontaneous speech, as occurs in ordinary conversation.
+In short, we wanted understand how people perceive computer-generated communication under conditions wherein they fully believe themselves to be interacting with the words of a fellow human being.
+With the slightest bit of deception, an echoborg interaction creates and maintains the illusion that the person with whom one is interacting is an individual self-authoring spontaneous speech, as occurs in ordinary conversation.

 Corti, K., & Gillespie, A. (2015).
 A truly human interface: interacting face-to-face with someone whose words are determined by a computer program.
 Frontiers in Psychology.

 Corti, K., & Gillespie, A. (2015).
 Co-constructing intersubjectivity with artificial conversational agents: people are more likely to initiate repairs of misunderstandings with agents represented as human.
 Computers in Human Behavior.

 Gillespie, K., & Corti, K. (2016).
 The body that speaks: recombining bodies and speech sources in unscripted face-to-face communication.
 Frontiers in Psychology.